tusharmishra288/Bank-Customer-Churn-Prediction/README.md

 ## Model Buidling

-Firstly,identified how many features should be relevant for model using cross validation and f1 score.(it was found to be 7)
+Identified how many features should be relevant for model using cross validation and f1 score.(it was found to be 7)

 Identified those important seven features using Recursive Feature Elimination technique with Decision trees.

-As it was found to be an imbalanced dataset,therefore using SVMSMOTE oversampling and Random Under Sampler of imbalanced-learn package to remove class imbalance in form of an pipeline.
+As it was found to be an imbalanced dataset,therefore using SVMSMOTE oversampling and Random Under Sampler of imbalanced-learn package to remove class imbalance in engulfing the two into an pipeline.

-Scaling of data using RobustScaler.
+Scaling of sampled data using RobustScaler.

-I tried below classifiers as an baseline using f1 score as an metric on training dataset-
+I tried below classifiers as an baseline using f1 score as an metric on sampled dataset-

 Logistic Regression - 0.806